Metre (poetry): Tamil

+Meter variants (paa Inangal) has been identified for all the 4 meters.
+The meter variants are Thaazhisai, Thurai, Virutham.
+The tamil literature has surplus branches exclusively for meters.
+Still The Tanjore Tamil University is researching on the Tamil verses.

 Greek and Latin

 The metrical "feet" in the classical languages were based on the length of time taken to pronounce each syllable, which were categorized according to their weight as either "long" syllables or "short" syllables (indicated as dum and di below).
 These are also called "heavy" and "light" syllables, respectively, to distinguish from long and short vowels.
 The foot is often compared to a musical measure and the long and short syllables to whole notes and half notes.
 In English poetry, feet are determined by emphasis rather than length, with stressed and unstressed syllables serving the same function as long and short syllables in classical metre.

 The basic unit in Greek and Latin prosody is a mora, which is defined as a single short syllable.
 A long syllable is equivalent to two morae.
 A long syllable contains either a long vowel, a diphthong, or a short vowel followed by two or more consonants.
 Various rules of elision sometimes prevent a grammatical syllable from making a full syllable, and certain other lengthening and shortening rules (such as correption) can create long or short syllables in contexts where one would expect the opposite.